zwimer/Text-Transformation/server/README.md

 2. `http://<address>:8080/stopWords` is a testing function to replicate the call to Indexing to get stopwords.
 It takes GET requests only and returns JSON
 3. `http://<address>:8080/setToken` is a testing function to replicate the call to Indexing to give them our data.
 It takes POST requests only and returns 200 or 415  w/ relevant messages if it handles the response (other responses are handled by Flask)
 4. `http://<address>:8080/document` is a function to take in documents from crawling and save the document html and the body of each linked document in order to run text_transformation on each.
 It takes POST requests only and returns 200 or 415 w/ relevant messages if it handles the response (other responses are handled by Flask)
+5. `http://<address>:8080/log` returns the log (intended for browser)
+6. `http://<address>:8080/log/clear` clears previous log data

 # crawling.py

 A short program to send test crawling data to the server.
 Run `python3 crawling.py`.
-It should result in a response of `Received JSON` and nothing else.
+It should result in a response of `Received JSON`.
 The server will have created files to send to text_transformation in the top-level `data` folder and a JSON output file `check.json` in the `server` folder.

 # text_transformation.py